sethforprivacy/sethforprivacy.com/content/posts/foss-donations.md

 # Something Missing?

-If you have a favorite FOSS project or pro-privacy organization that accepts Monero donations, please feel free to reach out via [Twitter, Matrix, or email]({{< ref "/content/about.md#how-to-contact-me" >}}) or open a pull request with the addition against <https://github.com/sethforprivacy/sethforprivacy.com-content>.
+If you have a favorite FOSS project or pro-privacy organization that accepts Monero donations, please feel free to reach out via [Signal,  Matrix, Threema, or email]({{< ref "/content/about.md#how-to-contact-me" >}}) or open a pull request with the addition against <https://github.com/sethforprivacy/sethforprivacy.com-content>.